-John C. Adkisson is the President and Chief Executive Officer, responsible for the firm’s strategic direction.
+John C. Adkisson, the president and chief executive officer of Fish & Richardson P.C., is responsible for the firm’s strategic direction.
 He has a reputation for his in-the-trenches work ethic and passion for promoting Fish’s culture of innovation and teamwork.
 His priorities include expanding the firm’s global reach and continuing to offer extraordinary value to every client in every matter.
-Mr. Adkisson has been a member of the firm’s Management Committee since 2017 and served as the Managing Group Leader for the firm’s 200-plus lawyer litigation group since 2017.
+Mr. Adkisson has been a member of the firm’s management committee since 2017 and served as the managing group leader for the firm’s 200-plus lawyer litigation group since 2017.

 Some of Mr. Adkisson’s high-profile cases include helping Repligen Corp. and the Massachusetts Institute of Technology win a $65 million settlement from ImClone Systems.
 He was on the team that represented Coherus BioSciences Inc. and succeeded in getting three key patents covering AbbVie Inc.’s arthritis medication Humira® — the world’s best-selling drug — invalidated by the PTAB in 2017.

-As the Managing Group Leader for the firm’s litigation group, Mr. Adkisson played a pivotal role in investing in and shaping the firm’s next generation of trial lawyers.
-He is a strong proponent of Fish’s 1L Diversity Fellowship program, which awards scholarships and Summer Associate positions to diverse first-year law students.
+As the managing group leader for the firm’s litigation group, Mr. Adkisson played a pivotal role in investing in and shaping the firm’s next generation of trial lawyers.
+He is a strong proponent of Fish’s 1L Diversity Fellowship program, which awards scholarships and summer sssociate positions to diverse first-year law students.